 - What needs to get better

-- What do I do differently next time
+- Come on, what do I do differently next time

 Quality not quantity, folks.
 Look at each post as an engagement and look to improve each time.
 This takes time, but it will be time well spent.
 I’m okay with you doing one post a month if that’s what it takes to get higher engagement.

 Here is my exclusive content for financial advisors who want to get new clients using social media:

 - Learn what to say to prospects on social media messenger apps without sounding like a washing machine salesperson.
 This e-book contains 47 financial advisor LinkedIn messages, sequences, and scripts, and they are all two sentences or less.

 - If you want a financial advisor marketing plan template, check out my e-book.